sniffex/forecast-ite/README.md

 **Features:**

 * Displays the current weather conditions, including temperature, humidity, wind speed, and precipitation
-* Shows the weather forecast for the next 7 days
+* Shows the weather forecast for the next hours
 * Allows users to search for cities by name or zip code
 * Supports both Fahrenheit and Celsius temperature units